10 common mistakes that could ruin your enrichment analysis

 Background

-PubMed searches indicate keywords like “Pathway analysis” and “Enrichment analysis” appear in title or abstracts of approximately 10,000 articles per year, and that the number of articles matching these keywords has increased by a factor of 5.4 between 2014 and 2024.
-The purpose of FEA is to understand whether gene categories are collectively differentially represented in the molecular profile at hand, and involves querying hundreds or thousands of functional categories which commonly represent gene pathways or ontologies.
+PubMed searches indicate keywords like “pathway analysis” and “enrichment analysis” appear in title or abstracts of approximately 10,000 articles per year, and that the number of articles matching these keywords has increased by a factor of 5.4 between 2014 and 2024.
+The purpose of FEA is to understand whether gene categories are collectively differentially represented in the molecular profile at hand, and involves querying hundreds or thousands of functional categories representing gene pathways or ontologies.
 There are a variety of methods for FEA, but the main two are over-representation analysis (ORA) and functional class scoring (FCS) (1).
 ORA involves selecting genes based on a hard cut-off followed by a test of enrichment (e.g.: Fisher’s exact test) as compared to a background list (2).
 Popular ORA tools include websites like DAVID (3) and software packages like ClusterProfiler (4).
 FCS involves ranking all detected genes followed by a test to asses whether the distribution of scores deviates towards the up- or down-regulated directions.
 GSEA (5) is a stand-alone FCS software with a graphical user interface, and there are several command-line implementations such as fgsea (6).

 Recommendations on correct application of pathway enrichment have been previously published (7–10), yet we and others continue to observe blatant mistakes and methodological deficiencies appearing in peer-reviewed publications at an alarming rate (11,12).
 The purpose of this opinion article is to share what our group has learned about successful FEA over the past 15 years having authored dozens of articles using it and critically examining hundreds of published articles using the method.